manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

    + Big Leap
    + Big Mess
    + Go Small to Go Big
 3. Own your blowups and turn them into learning opportunities.
-Stay connected to your supporters as you undertake the Career Catapults
+Stay connected to your supporters as you undertake the Career Catapults.
 4. Conduct an annual CEO-readiness assessment looking at:
    + your mastery of Four CEO Genome Behaviors
-   + your portfolio of experiences against typical CEO requirements (see this page)
+   + your portfolio of experiences against typical CEO requirements
    + catapults that can help you accelerate your path

 #6#